microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_vm_extension_customscript_arm.md

 **Note**: It is optional but highly recommended to scope the SP to a specific [Azure subscription and Resource Group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest).

 * You must have a script to run on the VM.
-In this case, you can use these scripts for [*Linux*](../scripts/custom_script_linux.sh) to modify the message of the day (MOTD) on the operating system or for [*Windows*](../scripts/custom_script_windows.ps1) to deploy additional software: Microsoft Edge,7zip and Visual Studio Code.
+In this case, you can use these scripts for [*Linux*](../scripts/custom_script_linux.sh) to modify the message of the day (MOTD) on the operating system or for [*Windows*](../scripts/custom_script_windows.ps1) to deploy additional software, in this case: Microsoft Edge,7zip and Visual Studio Code.

 # Azure Arc for Servers Custom Script Extension Deployment